f-prime/Coffer/docs/AddingCommand.md

 ## Add module to coffer.py

 Now we need to make the command callable.
-This is done in `coffer.py` by importing the module and modifying the `functions` dictionary.
+This is done in `utils/commands.py` by importing the module and modifying the `commands` dictionary.

-Adding to the functions dictionary should follow this pattern:
+Adding to the commands dictionary should follow this pattern:

 `<command>:<entry point function>`

-So, for out `version.py` example it would look something like this:
+So, for our `version.py` example it would look something like this:

 ```
+from coffer import version

-functions {
+commands = {

   "version":version.version